K0I05/ESP32-S3_SDI12/components/esp_sdi12_master/README.md

 }
 ```

-The `sdi12_master_send_identification(sdi12_master_hdl, '0', &sdi12_identification)` line passes the SDI-12 master handle, SDI-12 sensor address to the `sdi12_master_send_identification` function with reference to the returned sensor identification structure to be returned.
+The `sdi12_master_send_identification(sdi12_master_hdl, '0', &sdi12_identification)` line passes the SDI-12 master handle and SDI-12 sensor address to the `sdi12_master_send_identification` function with reference to the returned sensor identification structure to be returned.
 For information on supported sensor fields, reference the `sdi12_master_sensor_identification_t` structure type, in the SDI-12 ESP-IDF component.
 If the `sdi12_master_send_identification` send identification transaction was successful, the function should return `ESP_OK`, and sensor information should be available in the reference variable.
 In the above example, the referenced sensor information structure returned is printed to the serial port every 30-seconds.

 ## References & Resources